LiamFlood/prototype/terms.md

 ## 9. Limitation of Liability

-(a) Neither party excludes liability for death or personal injury caused by its negligence, for fraud, or for any other liability that cannot be excluded under applicable law.
+(a) Neither party excludes liability for any damages caused by its negligence, for fraud, or for any other liability that cannot be excluded under applicable law.

 (b) Subject to (a), neither party is liable to the other for any indirect, consequential, incidental or special losses, including loss of profit, revenue, or business interruption.